betheden/hebrew-grammar/content/adjective.rst

   Therefore thus he-says **holy-of** Israel
   "Therefore the **Holy One** of Israel says,"

+.. _adjective-adverbial:

 functions as an adverb
 ~~~~~~~~~~~~~~~~~~~~~~

 Sometimes an adjective functions as an adverb, meaning that it describes a verb instead of a noun.
+This is called an adverbial adjective.

 .. csv-table:: Example: JOS 21:10